MTES-MCT/monitorfish/datascience/docs/source/contributing.rst

 * During the first run, dependencies will be downloaded
 * You'll need to install `psql` to interact with the Postgres database

+The users for login are:
+ - User with non super-user access:
+   - username: "user"
+   - password: "fish"
+ - User with super-user access:
+   - username: "superuser"
+   - password: "fish"

 Then, insert the GIS layers to the postgres database by executing (make sure you have `psql` installed):

 .. code-block:: shell